opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Raghav Goel/info.md

 Now, reorder both these commits and then again push your changes.
 Remember that you are not allowed to use cherry pick, squashing, reseting and reverting to reorder the commits.

-NOTE: The total number of commits on the PR should be 2 only ;)
+NOTE: The total number of commits on the PR should be 2 only ;) Explain the procedure you used to solve this task.
+Also, explain that why this process is the best option to find out that, when and what bug got introduced in your code?

+I used git log -p to see the commit history along with the changes introduced in the commit.
+This opened a less window in my terminal.
+I then used the / command to search for a string and then searched for "bug", which led me to the commit where the bug file was added and also showed me the hash for that particular commit.
+I found this particular method useful here because the input of the file was given to me, and i could easily search for it using the command in the less window.
+Also since the entire history of the commit along with the changes made in it is shown in git log -p, it helped me find out when the commit was made along with the problem of the bug.